alexstroukov/slex-router/readme.md

 $ npm install slex-router
 ```

-`slex-router` is simple client side router which exposes an `rx` stream.
+`slex-router` is a simple client side router which exposes an `rxjs` stream.

 ## Example Usage